Virginia Tech holds off Howell, No. 10 North Carolina 17-10

 North Carolina: The Tar Heels’ need to replace Howell’s top two targets from last season was hampered greatly by the play of the Hokies secondary, which often caused him to hold onto the ball for a long time.
 In one stretch, Howell was sacked on three consecutive plays after dropping back to pass.

-Virginia Tech: The Hokies drove for two touchdowns and to the North Carolina 10 on their first three possessions, failing to score on the middle drive when Keshawn King fumbled the ball away.
+Virginia Tech: The Hokies drove for two touchdowns and to the North Carolina 10 on their first three possessions, failing to score on the middle drive when King fumbled the ball away.
 They then played conservatively until Howell’s pass to Downs got the Tar Heels on the board at 14-7.

 POLL IMPLICATIONS